peteplays/with-basics/README.md

 ## Mac Setup
 - download and install [iterm](https://iterm2.com/downloads.html)
 - download and install [node](https://nodejs.org/en/download/)
-  - be careful to install the correct version(64 vs arm64)
+  - be careful to install the correct version
+    - 64 intel macs
+    - arm64 are M1 macs

 - open iterm and verify node is installed
   - `node -v`  should display the version of node that is installed